 A review of available very high-resolution commercial satellite imagery (bracketing the time of North Korea’s most recent underground nuclear test on September 9, 2016 at the Punggye-ri nuclear test site) has led to the detection and identification of several minor surface disturbances on the southern flank of Mt.
 Mantap.
 These surface disturbances occur in the form of small landslides, either alone or together with small zones of disturbed bare rock that appear to have been vertically lofted (“spalled”) as a result of the most recent underground explosion.
 Typically, spall can be uniquely attributed to underground nuclear testing and is not a result of natural processes.
 However, given the time gap of up to three months between images (pre- and post-event), which was coincident with a period of heavy typhoon flooding in the area, it is not possible to determine whether the small landslides were exclusively explosion induced, the consequence of heavy rainfall erosion or some combination of the two.

-The Democratic People’s Republic of Korea (DPRK or North Korea) has conducted four acknowledged underground nuclear tests at the Punggye-ri nuclear test site at the foot of Mt.
-Mantap (2205 meters elevation) in North Hamgyong Province in the northeast of the country.
+The Democratic People’s Republic of Korea (DPRK or North Korea) has conducted five acknowledged underground nuclear tests at the Punggye-ri Nuclear Test Site at the foot of Mt.
+Mantap (2205 meters elevation).
 Those tests have generally been increasing in explosive yield, with the most recent, which occurred on September 9, 2016, the largest to date, estimated to have been roughly 20 kilotons equivalent of chemical explosives.
 Previously reported physical observable evidence of North Korean underground nuclear testing include the detected seismic signals from all four tests, and some detected escaped radionuclides from the 2006 and 2013 events.
 However, physical evidence in the form of visible surface disturbances (e.g., landslides or spall) has not been reported previously.

 The Punggye-ri nuclear test site is imaged periodically (with fair regularity, roughly on a monthly basis) by high resolution electro-optical commercial observation satellites operated by the US (DigitalGlobe) and France (Airbus Defence and Space), as well as lower resolution satellites operated by other nations such as South Korea, Japan and Germany.
 The best image resolutions are in the range of 31 centimeters and 50 centimeters (ground sample distance per pixel).
 At such resolutions, it is possible to discern very small changes on the surface that are not obscured, for example by clouds, haze and smoke.